This article is a reference document to help you set up your environment after you install Citrix Workspace app.

 You can use .adm template files to configure both the Local and the domain-based GPO.
 Refer to the Microsoft MSDN article about managing ADMX files here.

-After installing Citrix Workspace app, copy the template files as given in the following table:
+After installing Citrix Workspace app, copy the template files as given below:

 |File type||Copy from||Copy to|